• Back view of a woman wearing an elaborate headdress with sticks and decorative elements, resembling a sunburst, on dark hair.

 • A person with metallic face paint and a microphone headset wearing shiny silver clothing, standing in front of a mirror, with another similarly dressed person in the background, in an indoor setting.

-Alex Huda is a Canadian-born, South Asian writer, photographer, and filmmaker who explores the depth of identity and belonging through portraiture and film.
+Alex Huda is a Canadian-born, South Asian photographer who explores the depth of identity and belonging through portraiture and speculative fiction.

 The New York Times logo in black gothic font on a white background.